Minister of State for Schools: History

 In the Major ministries, the role was known as Minister of State for Education and Science and Minister of State for Education.

-In the Brown ministry (2007 to 2010), the Minister of State for Schools and Learning worked at the Department for Children, Schools and Families.
+In the Brown ministry (2007 to 2010), the position of Minister of State for Schools and Learning worked at the Department for Children, Schools and Families.

-In the Cameron ministries, the role was known as Minster of State for Schools.
+In the Cameron ministries, the role was known as Minister of State for Schools.

+Under Liz Truss's tenure, the role was demoted to a parliamentary under-secretary position known as Parliamentary Under-Secretary of State for School Standards.

 Responsibilities

 The minister is responsible for the following: